-Timeline
+A On August 27, 2003, Mars made its closest approach to Earth in nearly 60,000 years.
+The distance between the planets then was approximately 34.6 million miles (55.7 million km).
+The last time Mars came so close was in 57,617 BC!

+A Italian astronomer Giovanni Schiaparelli gave this shield volcano the name Nix Olympicus-the "Snows of Olympus."
+It appeared in his telescope as a white area in the orange Martian surface.
+Schiaparelli named it after Mount Olympus, mythical home of the Greek gods.
+In 1971, images from Mariner 9 showed it was a volcano, and NASA scientists renamed it Olympus Mons- Mount Olympus.

-Wise men of ancient days observed the heavens and gave meaning and names to what they saw.
+Timeline W ISE MEN OF ANCIENT DAYS observed the heavens and gave meaning and names to what they saw.
 They passed on their knowledge to philosopher-scientists such as Aristotle and Ptolemy.
 The works of these men, in turn, were studied by Copernicus and others who developed new ideas.
 Next, telescopes brought the stars and planets closer, and scientists searched Mars for signs of life.
 Popular culture turned scientific theory into stories of high adventure, inspiring young people to become astronomers and learn more about their universe, Solar System, and Mars.
 Science fiction became reality in the 1960s, when an American probe was the first spacecraft to visit the Red Planet.

-2000BCE-300BCE ANCIENTS Egyptians call the "wandering star" Har Décher, "The Red One".
+2000 BC-300 BC ANCIENTS Egyptians call the "wandering star" Har Décher, "The Red One."
 Later peoples observe the planet the Romans come to call Mars, after their god of war.

-4TH-1ST CENTURIES BCE Aristotle studies Mars and considers the cosmos.
+4TH-1ST CENTURIES BC Aristotle studies Mars and considers the cosmos.
 Hipparchus charts hundreds of stars and several planets.

-100-200CE GEOCENTRISM

-Ptolemy teaches geocentrism - that the planets and Sun revolve around Earth.

-1500-1600 HELIOCENTRISM

-Copernicus breaks with geocentrism, influencing later astronomers to accept heliocentrism, a Sun-centred system.

-1600-1750 MEASURING MARS

-Italian astronomer Galileo Galilei (1564-1642) is first to observe Mars through a telescope.
+100-200 ad GEOCENTRISM Ptolemy teaches geocentrism-that the planets and Sun revolve around Earth.
+1500-1600 HELIOCENTRISM Copernicus breaks with geocentrism, influencing later astronomers to accept heliocentrism, a Sun-centered system.
+1600-1750 MEASURING MARS Italian astronomer Galileo Galilei (1564-1642) is first to observe Mars through a telescope.
 Huygens improves telescope design, and believes there could be life on Mars.
 Astronomers make ever-more precise measurements of Mars.

-1726 THE MARTIAN MOONS

-In his satirical novel, Gulliver's Travels, Swift describes Mars as having two moons.

-1780s HERSCHEL STUDIES MARS

-Herschel calculates inclination of Mars's axis of rotation to be approximately 24 degrees; suggests the planet could support life.

-1858 SECCHI'S CANALE

-Italian astronomer Angelo Secchi (1818-1878) renames Huygens's "Hourglass Sea" as "Atlantic Canale", using the term canal or channel in relation to Mars for the first time.
+1726 THE MARTIAN MOONS In his satirical novel, Gulliver's Travels, Swift describes Mars as having two moons.
+1780s HERSCHEL STUDIES MARS Herschel calculates inclination of Mars's axis of rotation to be approximately 24 degrees; suggests the planet could support life.
+1858 SECCHI'S CANALE Italian astronomer Angelo Secchi (1818-1878) renames Huygens's "Hourglass Sea" as "Atlantic Canale," using the term canal or channel in relation to Mars for the first time.
 1877 DISCOVERING THE MOONS Hall observes two tiny moons orbiting Mars.
 He names them Phobos and Deimos.

-1877-1878 NAMES AND CANALS Schiaparelli calls geometric patterns on Mars "canali" meaning "channels".
+1877-1878 NAMES AND CANALS Schiaparelli calls geometric patterns on Mars "canali" meaning "channels."
 His description is misinterpreted as meaning artificially made canals.
 He gives names to much of what he sees.

-1880s POPULAR IDEA

-The belief that Mars is inhabited becomes the conventional wisdom.

-1894-1895 CANALS AND VEGETATION

-Lowell builds Arizona observatory and publishes his theory that Mars has canals, liquid water, and vegetation.
+1880s POPULAR IDEA The belief that Mars is inhabited becomes the conventional wisdom.
+1892 COMPILING OBSERVATIONS The Planet Mars by French astronomer Camille Flammarion (1842-1925) collects all observations from 1600s to 1892.
+1894-1895 CANALS AND VEGETATION Lowell builds Arizona observatory and publishes his theory that Mars has canals, liquid water, and vegetation.
 This is contradicted by Barnard shortly thereafter.

-1896 MARTIAN BEINGS

-H. G. Wells writes article, Intelligence on Mars believes Martian life has developed parallel to life on Earth.

-1897 INTERPLANETARY WARFARE

-Martian landings on Earth are popular subjects for authors, and Wells's novel War of the Worlds, becomes hugely popular.
+1896 MARTIAN BEINGS Angelo Secchi H. G. Wells writes article, "Intelligence on Mars"; believes Martian life has developed parallel to life on Earth.
+1897 INTERPLANETARY WARFARE Martian landings on Earth are popular subjects for authors, and Wells's novel War of the Worlds, becomes hugely popular.
+Percival Lowell Mars seen by the Hubble Space Telescope, which orbits Earth